ArchiveBox/docs/Quickstart.md

 <img src="https://i.imgur.com/VMTzm0G.png" width="99%"/>

-For more detail, including the manual setup and docker instructions, see the [[Install]] page.
+For more details, including the manual setup and docker instructions, see the [[Install]] page.

 ## 2. Get your list of URLs to archive